-- Fender rubbing can occur as a result of your tire’s excessive pop out.
+- Fender rubbing can occur as a result of your tire’s excessive pop-out.
 If your tire is pooping out more expansive than usual, there is a good chance it will rub against your fenders.
 However, if you want to avoid this issue, you must roll your fenders and stretch your tires to fit better.

 Some Positive Angels of Positive Offset

 - Positive offset makes sure to have neatly tucked tires through the accurate fitting with appropriate measurement and styling.
-If you seek the nice tucking inside your fenders, the positive offset is just to fulfil your desire.
+If you seek the nice tucking inside your fenders, the positive offset is just to fulfill your desire.

 Some Negative Angels of Positive Offset

-The positive wheelset has some negative aspects, including clearance issues, upper control arm scrubbing for independent front suspension vehicles.
+The positive wheelset has some negative aspects, including clearance issues, and upper control arm scrubbing for independent front suspension vehicles.
 Also, you can have to bear the risk of tire failure.